LIFETIME DEAL — LIMITED TIME

 Plan Price What You Get My Take

-Google AI Ultra $124.99 for 3 months (~$41.67/month) Enhanced capabilities, 25,000 AI credits/month, maximum performance, advanced tools like Veo 3.1 video generation This is quite pricey for individual users, but if you’re doing heavy, complex work—like extended research, video production, or large-scale creative projects—it might be justified.
+Google AI Ultra $124.99 for 3 months (~$41.67/month) Enhanced capabilities, 25,000 AI credits/month, maximum performance, advanced tools like Veo 3.1 video generation This is the plan for people actually shipping projects—especially video or heavy multimodal workflows.
+For casual users, it’s a big leap.

 What I Liked